scratcharchive/kachery/README.md

 Apache 2.0 - see the LICENSE file

 Please acknowledge the authors if you fork this repository or make a derivative work.
-Ideally you should colaborate and contribute your improvements back to this repo.
+I'd prefer if you could collaborate and contribute your improvements back to this repo.

-# Authors
+## Authors

 Jeremy Magland, Center for Computational Mathematics, Flatiron Institute

+## Help wanted

+Seeking co-developers and testers.